hectorproko/Quartz/content/index.md

 You can find my GitHub profile on [GitHub](https://github.com/hectorproko).

 > [!attention] In Progress 🚀
-> I'm currently in the process of migrating documentation from GitHub to this site.
+> Some documentation on this site requires reorganizing and proofreading for greater clarity.
+Initially, the portfolio was intended to organize my work for personal use, and I am now in the process of refining it for public viewing..

 ## Projects
 Here are some of the projects I've been working on, categorized by technology: